apache/nuttx/Documentation/applications/examples/mcuboot/index.rst

 This application add 3 Builtin Apps to NuttX NSH: version, set_img and confirm.
 After application is build and ``nuttx.bin`` be generated, the binary must be signed.
-Consult your board README file to get instructions how to do it.
+Consult your board documentation page to get instructions how to do it.

 How to build and flash
 ......................